La Matanza: Meléndez–Quiñónez dynasty and the 1931 election

-On 9 February 1913, Salvadoran President Manuel Enrique Araujo died to his wounds after being attacked by three farmers with machetes in San Salvador during an assassination attempt.
-After Araujo's death, he was succeeded by a political dynasty; Araujo's vice president, Carlos Meléndez Ramírez, his younger brother, Jorge Meléndez Ramírez, and their brother-in-law, Alfonso Quiñónez Molina, held the presidency of El Salvador from 1913 until 1927 in the so-called "Meléndez–Quiñónez dynasty".
-(Note: Carlos Meléndez Ramírez served 1913–1914 (acting), 1915–1918†.
-Jorge Meléndez Ramírez served 1919–1923.
+On 9 February 1913, Salvadoran president Manuel Enrique Araujo died to his wounds after being attacked by three farmers with machetes in San Salvador during an assassination attempt.
+After Araujo's death, he was succeeded by a political dynasty; Araujo's vice president, Carlos Meléndez, his younger brother, Jorge Meléndez, and their brother-in-law, Alfonso Quiñónez Molina, held the presidency of El Salvador from 1913 until 1927 in the Meléndez–Quiñónez dynasty.
+(Note: Carlos Meléndez served 1913–1914 (acting), 1915–1918†.
+Jorge Meléndez served 1919–1923.
 Alfonso Quiñónez Molina served 1914–1915 (acting), 1918–1919 (acting), 1923–1927.)
-The political dynasty ended when Quiñónez Molina chose Pío Romero Bosque as his successor, as there were no other family members who were willing to assume the presidency.
+The political dynasty ended when Quiñónez chose Pío Romero Bosque as his successor, as there were no other family members who were willing to assume the presidency.

-During his term, Romero Bosque lifted restrictions on the existence of political parties in opposition to the ruling National Democratic Party (PDN).
+During his term, Romero lifted restrictions on the existence of political parties in opposition to the ruling National Democratic Party (PDN).
 In 1931, a presidential election was held in the country, which is considered by historians to be the first free and fair election in Salvadoran history.
-The three primary candidates in the election were Alberto Gómez Zárate, the minister of national defense during Romero Bosque's presidency, Arturo Araujo, an engineer and coffee planter who was a distant relative of Manuel Enrique Araujo, and Maximiliano Hernández Martínez, a military officer.
-Araujo and Hernández Martínez eventually ran together on a joint ticket and defeated Gómez Zárate, although they did not attain a majority of the vote.
-Despite the military's support for Gómez Zárate and belief that they would reject the results of the election, the armed forces upheld them.
+The three primary candidates in the election were Alberto Gómez Zárate, the minister of national defense during Romero's presidency, Arturo Araujo, an engineer and coffee planter who was a distant relative of Manuel Enrique Araujo, and Maximiliano Hernández Martínez, a military officer.
+Araujo and Martínez eventually ran together on a joint ticket and defeated Zárate, although they did not attain a majority of the vote.
+Despite the military's support for Zárate and belief that they would reject the results of the election, the armed forces upheld them.
 The Communist Party of El Salvador won several municipal elections.